 + What do I do if the group gets behind schedule?

-The best way to manage this is to be attuned to the timing throughout the session by referring to the timing cues in the Facilitator Guide.
+The best way to manage this is to be attentive to the timing throughout the session by referring to the timing cues in the Facilitator Guide.
 If you get behind schedule early, let the group know that there are a lot of other important topics to cover, and that they can come back to the current discussion if there is time left at the end.

 + What do I do if the the group has already discussed something that is covered later in the session?